The Road Trip

 The experience has not detracted from this cheese.
 Salers AOC- is a French classic, still little known outside France.
-I can’t understand why it has taken me so long to include it on our website – but you can see our Salers AOC page here.
+I can’t understand why it has taken me so long to include it on our website – but when in stock you can see our Salers AOC with all our other French Cheeses.

 The cheese was awarded AOC status in 1979 and is still made to the original, unchanged, ancient 2000-year-old recipe.
 It should be made from the unpasteurised milk from the curly coated, deep chestnut-coloured Salers cows.
 The cattle are allowed to freely graze on the high altitude, mineral-rich volcanic pastures that contains local native flora, a mixture of Genitian, Anenome, Myrtle and Liquorice that the cattle munch – this is what gives the cheese its unique, distinctive flavour.